Arabic for change

 Words related to change

-All letters in change
+The letters of change

 ﺗَﺤَﻮَّﻝَ